-Sertraline exacerbated RSWA during the current study, but did not induced RBD.
-Unlike idiopathic RBD, the sertraline-related RSWA had correlated with REM latency and no predominance of male sex and elder age, suggesting different mechanisms.
-Further, although the sertraline-induced RSWA seems not to have significant clinical disturbance and no overt RBD was found in current study, regarding RBD being prevalent in patients with the usage of antidepressants than the general population, the antidepressant-related RSWA should be potential public health problem in the depressed patients.
+In the current study, sertraline exacerbated RSWA but did not induce RBD.
+Unlike idiopathic RBD, sertraline-related RSWA was correlated with REM latency and was not predominantly associated with male gender or older age, suggesting that different mechanisms are involved in idiopathic RBD and sertraline-related RSWA.
+Further, sertraline-induced RSWA did not cause significant clinical disturbance, and overt RBD was not observed in the current study.
+Despite these findings, the increased prevalence of RBD in patients using antidepressants compared with than that in the general population indicates that antidepressant-related RSWA is a potential public health issue for depressed patients.

 Acknowledgments

-The work was supported by the Investigator-Initiated Research (IIR) from Pfizer Pharma, (Study Code: WS458774) to Dr. Bin Zhang and the National Natural Science Foundation of China (Grant No: 30800303) to Dr. Bin Zhang.
+The work was supported by an Investigator-Initiated Research (IIR) Program grant from Pfizer Pharma (Study Code: WS458774) and a grant from the National Natural Science Foundation of China (Grant No: 30800303), both awarded to Dr. Bin Zhang.

-REFERENCE
+REFERENCES

 AASM 2005.
 International Classification of Sleep Disorders: Diagnostic and Coding Manual, Westchester, Illinois, American Academy of Sleep Medicine.